Monday, March 08, 2010

 April 11, 1968: Anaheim Convention Center, Anaheim, CA with Blue Cheer, Electric Flag "Teen Time USA"

-April 19-21, 1968: Avalon Ballroom, 1268 Sutter Street at Van Ness, San Francisco, CA with Charley Musselwhite, 4th Way, Indian Head Band
+April 19-21, 1968: Avalon Ballroom, 1268 Sutter Street at Van Ness, San Francisco, CA with Charlie Musselwhite, 4th Way, Indian Head Band, Lights by Little Joe

 May 2-5, 1968: Whisky A Go Go, 8901 Sunset Boulevard at Clark, Sunset Strip, West Hollywood, Los Angeles, CA with Travel Agency, Glad (not on the concert poster but they maybe provided support for at least one of these shows)